bchavz/GS_IPUMS/README.md

 ###### Rohlfs Lab - Department of Biology at SFSU

 ## Input:
-CSV file containing years (1850-2000) and number of children.
+The CSV file containing years (1850-2000) and number of children.
+The first row of the data set contains the years, while the columns under each year contain the number of children per family.
+The file toyIPUMS.csv is a smaller examples of the data set.
- ** give more detail on rows and columns, labels
- ** example file -> toydata

 ## Output:
+A graph containing all of the family member in the multigenerational family will be visualized.
+Additionally, a text file will contain the edge list data will be created with the following line of code:
+'''
+nx.write_edgelist(graph, "edgeList.txt")

 ** explain what output will be:
 	-pedigree
 	- text file with parent - child relationship (explain what rows and columns are) -> example file